5 Reasons Tech Companies Should Not Conduct Remote Induction Programs

 Who would want to ease their employee’s work by giving them tech support to set up their work environment?

-The right gadgets, a proper work system with the necessary software installed is what tech employees need.
+The right gadgets and a proper work system with the necessary software installed is what tech employees need.

 It is to be ensured that the new hires have a seamless experience when starting working for the company.
 A few ways to do so- Shipping the new gadgets, giving support for configuring the setup, and a go-to person to resolve their tech issues.